SergioPerera/pages-sergio2/index.md

    > Turning on GitHub Pages creates a deployment of your repository.
 GitHub Actions may take up to a minute to respond while waiting for the deployment.
 Future steps will be about 20 seconds; this step is slower.

 </details>
-quito el details id 2
+Puse el details id 2
+bla bla bla bla bla bla escribo aquí
 <details id=2>